 3.1.3 Designated Turbines

 For any wind eligible Intermittent Resource, designated turbines are required to improve forecast accuracy within a wind park.
 The CAISO shall identify a designated turbine, from which the Eligible Intermittent Resource shall provide nacelle wind speed and wind direction every four seconds.
-Wind EIRs with a PGA or NS PGA that are operating or have final regulatory approvals to construct as of [[the effective date of this change]] that have wind turbines without nacelle anemometers need not comply with the requirements of this section for Designated Turbines.
+Wind EIRs with a PGA or NS PGA that are operating or have final regulatory approvals to construct as of November 1, 2018, that have wind turbines without nacelle anemometers need not comply with the requirements of this section for Designated Turbines.
 However, when the wind EIR repowers or replaces a portion of its existing wind turbines, then the Wind EIR must become compliant with the requirements of this section for Designated Turbines.

 * * * * * *